reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 The ASA is the most mature organization in their procedures.
 They have also experienced high-profile conduction violations in the community.
 The fact that it has a long history and structured organziation likely also contributed to implementing these changes first.

-Contact:  Donna LaLonde at DonnaL@amstat.org
+For more information, contact Donna LaLonde at DonnaL@amstat.org

 ### NumFocus
 NumFOCUS was founded in 2012, and it supports and promotes world-class, innovative, open source scientific software.
 NumFOCUS issued an updated comprehensive CoC [October 4, 2018](https://numfocus.org/blog/updates-to-the-numfocus-code-of-conduct).
 They also recently implemented a [CoC Reporting Form](https://numfocus.typeform.com/to/ynjGdT) which permits anonymous reporting.
 There is also a detailed guide on the process for addressing violations.
-This is the most comprehensive guide available on procedures for handling violations.
+<p style="color:red"><b>This is the most comprehensive guide available on procedures for handling violations.
+</b></p>

-Contact:  Gina Helfrich at gina@numfocus.org
+For more information, contact Gina Helfrich at gina@numfocus.org

-[PyData Membership Overview](http://meetup.com/pro/pydata):  PyData has ~ **96K** members worldwide.

 ### [Association for Computing Machinery](https://www.acm.org/)
 ACM was founded in 1947.
 Its Special Interest Groups (SIGs) sponsor more than 170 computing conferences, workshops, and symposia around the world.
 They sponsor [SIGKDD](https://www.kdd.org/conferences) which is a premier and highly respected international data mining conference.